Developer Tools: CLI, SDK, MCP Overview

 |---|---|---|

-| OpenAPI | Standard HTTP Interface | Cross-language calls, third-party system integration, no SDK dependency |
+| OpenAPI | Standard HTTP APIs | Cross-language calls, third-party integration, no SDK dependency |

-| CLI | Project Lifecycle Management | Create projects, generate config, sync menus, build and deploy |
+| CLI | Project lifecycle management | Create projects, generate configuration, sync menus, build and deploy |

-| TypeScript SDK | Frontend Data Access | Type safety, unified error handling, efficient queries |
+| TypeScript SDK | Frontend data access | Type safety, unified error handling, efficient queries |

-| Java SDK | Backend Data Access | Server-side complex business logic development |
+| Java SDK | Backend data access | Server-side complex business logic development |

-| MCP Server | AI Business Intelligence Engine | Enable AI to understand your business data and generate accurate code |
+| Skill | AI business intelligence engine | Enables AI to understand your business data and generate accurate code |

-OpenAPI: Standard HTTP Interface
+OpenAPI: Standard HTTP APIs

 curl -X POST https://runtime.lovrabet.com/openapi/data/get-list \